🚨 Scam Guide · 2026

 How to Avoid

-• Agree on the total price for the boat ride including any extras before departing
+• Agree on the total price for the boat ride including any extras before departing.

-• Decline photo services — your phone captures the same views
+• Decline photo services — your phone captures the same views.

-• Book through your hotel for transparent pricing
+• Book through your hotel for transparent pricing.

-• Fair boat ride price: ₹400-800 per hour depending on boat size
+• Fair boat ride price: ₹400-800 per hour depending on boat size.

 Scam #2

-The Miniature Painting Workshop
+The City Palace Miniature Painting Pitch

 🔶 Medium